Summary

 - Appraisal Considerations: Appraising stigmatized properties demands legal expertise, understanding of supply-demand dynamics, adjustment approaches, and strategies to generate business, potentially through partnerships with law firms or niche market specialization.

 Are you looking for a niche specialty or a way to expand your appraisal business?
 Specializing in properties perceived as stigmatized presents both challenges and opportunities for appraisers.
-Get an overview of this property type, including the definition of a stigmatized property, the different types and their impact on property value, and key considerations for appraising stigmatized properties.
+Get an overview of this property type, including the definition of a stigmatized property, the different types and their impact on property value, key considerations for appraising stigmatized properties, and some real-world examples and tips shared by experienced appraisers.

 Learn more in our CE course, “Complex Properties: The Odd Side of Appraisal.”